Publication of a Paper Comparing the Environmental Impact Assessment of AAV Gene Therapy in Japan and Europe

 • The five Cartagena organizations are

-The five Cartagena organizations are the Pharmaceutical Research and Manufacturers of America (PhRMA), the Pharmaceutical Manufacturers Association of Japan (Pharmaceutical Affairs Committee, Biopharmaceutical Committee), the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Japan Biotechnology Council, and the Forum for Innovation in Regenerative Medicine (FIRM).
+The Cartagena 5 Organizations are the Pharmaceutical Research and Manufacturers Association (PhRMA), JPMA (Regulatory Affairs Committee and Biopharmaceutical Committee), European Federation of Pharmaceutical Industries and Associations (EFPIA), Japan Biotech Council, and Forum for Innovation in Regenerative Medicine (FIRM), which are working to improve the Cartagena Act procedures for gene therapy development.
 The goal of the FIRM is to improve the procedures of the Cartagena Act in the development of gene therapies and to increase Japan's international competitiveness.

 Share this page